Be aware

 "Of course, your parents can't just say he looks OK when they've been so opposed to the marriage," she said.
 "They just need to see M. more to get to know him better.
 Like me."

-"But what if they don't want to see him again?"
+don't want to see him again?"
 I asked.

 "They'll have to, once you tell them about the wedding plans," she said.
 I envisaged more elaborate, nonsensical arguments down the phone with my parents and could not suppress an enormous groan coming out.

 "This is not going to work," I moaned.
-"They're bonkers."
+"They're

 "They have to come around at some point," E. said.
 "M. is such a great eligible bachelor, they will.
 And your parents have completely misunderstood what sort of person he is.
 I actually thought he could be quite the sly type.
 He could make a lot of money and not get stabbed in the back or fired."

-"You don't need to convince me that he's a good catch, it's my parents you should be worried about," I groaned."What am I going to do?"
+me that he's a good catch, it's my parents you should be worried about," I groaned."What am I going to do?"

 "Take some time out," she said.
 "Make sure you don't antagonise the situation further.
 It's probably best to keep quiet for now.
 And stop being so crestfallen, at least they've met M. now.
 You have to carry on with your efforts to convince them.
 You haven't changed your mind just because of what your parents said, have you?" she added, sharply.